awsdocs/amazon-rds-user-guide/doc_source/Concepts.RDS_Fea_Regions_DB-eng.Feature.RDSCustom.md

 ## RDS Custom for Oracle<a name="Concepts.RDS_Fea_Regions_DB-eng.Feature.RDSCustom.ora"></a>

-Following are the supported engine versions and Region availability for RDS Custom for Oracle\.
+The following Regions and engine versions are available for RDS Custom for Oracle\.

 | Region | RDS for Oracle 19c | RDS for Oracle 18c | RDS for Oracle 12c |